Engaging employees is key to keeping employees loyal, happy, and productive on a long-term basis.

-Pro tip: It's important to note that turnover rates vary significantly from industry to industry.
+Pro Tip: Note that turnover rates vary significantly from industry to industry.
 However, turnover rates should (ideally) be lower than 10%, which is a very healthy turnover rate across the board.

 Happy employees are the foundation of customer satisfaction.
 So, if you're managing customer-facing employees, one of the best measures of employee engagement is how satisfied your customers are with their service.

 Employees that deliver top customer service intentionally go beyond the minimum of what is expected.
 Passion and ownership underpin their work.
 There is a personal and intrinsic motivation to provide excellence.